-Our Genetic Compatibility Test (GCT) based on next-generation DNA sequencing analyses over 600 diseases.
+Our Genetic Compatibility Test (GCT) based on next-generation DNA sequencing analyzes more than 600 or 2500 disorders.

 For a person with an hereditary disease, eliminating the chance of passing that disease on to their children becomes a desire as well as the very best gift they could give them.
 Sometimes, parents don’t even know they are carriers of a disease.
 A person with an hereditary disease will pass it on to his or her children.
 Sufferers carry a heavy weight upon their shoulders because they are aware that they will pass on health issues to their children and that this will have a negative impact on their quality of life or lead to premature death.
 In most cases, we are carriers of one recessive disease or another, but our health is not affected by it.
 However, there is the possibility that we might pass that disease on to our children.

-As a result of research carried out by the Instituto Bernabeu laboratory, we are currently able to detect over 600 genetic diseases thanks to Genetic Compatibility Testing (GCT), also known as prenatal screening for recessive disorders.
-It is based on next-generation DNA sequencing (NGS) scientific technology.
+As a result of the research in genetics carried out by the Instituto Bernabeu laboratory, we can currently detect more than 600 genetic diseases or more than 2,500 – depending on the modality – thanks to the Genetic Compatibility Test (GCT) also known as Preconceptional Screening of Recessive Diseases.
+It is based on the scientific technology of massive DNA sequencing or Next Generation sequencing (NGS).
 This analysis, which is carried out on the couple, is used to detect mutations in the genes responsible for recessive diseases and which are linked to the X chromosome.
 Based on this information, and should both partners have a mutation in the same gene, all means available are used in order to ensure that a future child does not inherit the disease.

 Autosomal recessive diseases are hereditary and are found on the genetic map.
 They are rare since they are present in only 1% of newborns.
 However, when the diseases do occur, for the most part they cannot be cured and have a significant limiting impact.